-Ms. Krawecheck explains she was not alone in being treated this way: The industry was rife with testosterone-driven misbehavior.
-In fact, Smith Barney, paid out $150 million in the now-infamous “boom-boom room” lawsuit, named after a basement party room in one of the firm’s branches.
+Ms. Krawecheck explains that she was not alone in being treated this way: The industry was rife with testosterone-driven misbehavior.
+In fact, Smith Barney paid out $150 million in the now-infamous “boom-boom room” lawsuit, named after a basement party room in one of the firm’s branches.
 She goes on to explain,

 “It’s not just the eye-popping settlements in some cases, like the $32 million paid by Bill O’Reilly to settle a harassment claim.
 Nor is it just the high salaries network stars have been making while allegedly assaulting subordinates, like the $20 million, or more, for Matt Lauer.
 It only starts there.
 The bigger cost derives from how women’s ideas are discounted and their talent ignored.”

 Dodd-Frank Diversity Mandate

 The little-known diversity provision is buried deep within some 850 pages of Dodd-Frank legislative text.
 As the bill was being written, Senator Maxine Waters crafted language that tied diversity compliance to lucrative government contracts.
 Wall Street does billions of dollars in business with the federal government for services that include debt issuances, sales of government assets, as well as more general advisory services.

 The Diversity Mandate Applies to Wall Street